BasicComputation/x64-lecture/Solutions/B05 - Convert string to 32 bit value.md

 	inc rcx

 	; special cases check
+@@:	movzx eax, byte ptr [rcx]	; move zero extend
-@@:	cmp byte ptr [rcx], 0		; check if number part of string begins with value 0, if so invalid
+	cmp al, 0					; check if number part of string begins with value 0, if so invalid je invalid
-	je invalid

-	cmp byte ptr [rcx], '0'		; check if number start with '0' jne @f						; if not start converting cmp byte ptr [rcx + 1], 0	; is next a terminating character ? jne invalid					; if not,invalid number
+	cmp al, '0'					; check if number start with '0' jne @f						; if not start converting cmp byte ptr [rcx + 1], 0	; is next a terminating character ? jne invalid					; if not,invalid number
 	jmp check					; go to check

 	; convert algorith
-@@:	movzx eax, byte ptr [rcx]	; mov zero extend 8 bit value to 32 bit value
-	inc rcx
-	cmp al, 0					; end of string ?
+@@:	cmp al, 0					; end of string ?
 	je check
 	sub al, '0'
 	cmp al, 10